 Ok yes, as this site is directed at parents of dancers and dancers in general and you might be wondering if we are being biased and favoring dance.
 But as a mother of four, having taken my young kids to both activities, having been a professional dancer and knowing the industry, if you only had the money for one after school activity or were only going to allow your child to do one thing their whole childhood then I would choose dance.
 But who lives like this tody?
 No one and so this is why our clear cut, wrapped in a bow, signed sealed and delivered answer crosses over into a lot of gray areas!
 Meaning there are a whole heap of caveats and but, ifs or maybes that could turn it our answer the other way around.
 All of which we are going to look at in this article.

 Why we chose dance lessons over gymnastics?

 Seeing people dance when they are in their 40s or 50s is not uncommon.
-You can dance if you’re physically able to or until you are old and gray.
-Most dance teachers are those who used to dance professionally when they were younger and have continued within the industry when their bodies could no longer perform at peak level.
+You can dance if you’re physically able and until you are old and gray.
+Most dance teachers are those who used to dance professionally when they were younger and have continued within the industry when their bodies could no longer perform at a peak level.